-- 18.1 Paid Leave.
-Members of the Bargaining Unit shall be entitled to the following paid leave. - 18.1.1 Sick Leave.
-Bargaining Unit members shall earn twelve (12) hours of credit for sick leave with pay each month during the academic year.
-Sick leave is not accrued during any leaves of absences, paid or unpaid.
-Faculty members who are appointed less than full-time shall earn sick leave with pay on a pro rata basis.
-Sick leave may be accumulated up to 1040 hours.
-No additional sick leave with pay beyond that accumulated shall be granted.
-Faculty members shall be responsible for immediately reporting an absence to the appropriate administrator.
-A faculty member shall be responsible for promptly completing and signing the faculty absence form and returning the absence form to the appropriate administrator.
-A faculty member may be required to provide a physician's statement or other appropriate verification for absences after three (3) consecutive days charged to sick leave.
-A faculty member may be, but shall not normally be, required to provide such a statement or verification for an absence of three (3) consecutive days or less charged to sick leave.
-Sick leave will be charged at the rate of eight (8) hours per day. - 18.1.2 Bereavement Leave.
+- work days, unless the employee is eligible for Family and Medical Leave pursuant to the Family and Medical Leave Act.
+For those employees who are not eligible for Family and Medical Leave, more time may be allowed at the discretion of the employee's Department Chair/Dean in extreme cases. - d.
+Family and Medical Leave Act (FMLA).
+The FMLA's purpose is to ensure that workers can meet their family obligations without fear of losing their jobs or being otherwise adversely affected by taking time off.
+FMLA affords workers the right to take up to 12 weeks time off from work to care for themselves or family members during a covered medical event or for certain other family reasons.
+The faculty member can opt to use their sick leave to continue to receive pay during the leave.
+The faculty member must contact the Human Resources Department for eligibility requirements. - 18.1.2 Bereavement Leave.
 Upon notification to the Chair, a faculty member may be granted up to three (3) days of leave with pay for a death in the faculty member's family.
-"Family" is defined as spouse, domestic partner, parent, step-parent, child, step-child, brother, sister, brother-or sister-in-law, aunt, uncle, niece, nephew, grandparents, or any other person residing in the same household of the faculty member.
+"Family" is defined as spouse, domestic partner, parent, step-parent, child, step-child, brother, sister, brother- or sister-in-law, aunt, uncle, niece, nephew, grandparents, or any other person residing in the same household of the faculty member.
 Upon approval of the Chair and Dean, additional circumstances may be considered for bereavement leave, and additional days of leave may be granted and charged to sick leave. - 18.1.3 Jury Duty and Required Court Attendance.
 A faculty member summoned for jury duty or for duty as a witness (other than as plaintiff or defendant) is granted time off with pay.
 A copy of the summons must be sent to Human Resources.
 A faculty member is required to return to his or her work location while temporarily excused from attendance in court, unless it is not practical because of the short time between court sessions or between the time court is recessed and the end of the scheduled work day. - 18.1.4 Military Leave.
 Emergency military leave, temporary military leave, and indefinite military leave shall be granted to faculty members in accordance with state and federal law. - 18.1.5 Holidays.
-Faculty members who are classified as "academic year" employees are entitled to all holidays designated in the campus academic calendar.

-- 18.1.6 Voting Leave.
+Faculty members who are classified as "academic year" employees are entitled to all holidays designated in the campus academic calendar. - 18.1.6 Voting Leave.
 Unit employees, who are New Mexico registered voters, are granted, at their request, time off that does not require the cancellation of classes (2 hours maximum) from University duties to vote in government elections. - 18.2 Leave Without Pay.
 Leave without pay may be granted for extended periods of leave for illness or injury, personal reasons, school attendance, sickness in a family, or other purposes of a personal nature at the discretion of the VPAA.
 A faculty member shall submit a written request for the leave without pay at least two (2) weeks in advance, if possible.
 Otherwise notice must be given as soon as reasonably practical.
 Approval may be granted for a limited duration and based on operational needs.
 While a leave without pay is not recommended or granted without expectation of reinstatement, reinstatement is not guaranteed.
 While on an approved leave without pay, the faculty member shall be responsible for the employee and employer cost of medical benefits.
 Notwithstanding Article 15.1, time spent on leave without pay in excess of one semester shall not count toward eligibility for tenure or promotion.